 Our analysis includes an assessment of the credit risk inherent in the transaction under various stress scenarios.
 We based our credit analysis on our global auto ABS criteria.
-We received historical quarterly performance data from September 2002 to October 2023.
+We received historical quarterly performance data from September 2002 (the third quarter of 2022) to December 2024 (the fourth quarter of 2023).